30 Day Money back Guarantee on all Purchases

 (Best for Security)

 Theft Prevention.
-Completely hidden behind the dashboard.
-10-20 Minutes (2-Wire Install) Uses Vehicle Power
+Completely hidden behind the dashboard. ~60 Seconds (2-Wire Install) Uses Vehicle Power

 (Never Charge)

-3. Battery Powered
+4. Battery Powered

 (Niche Use)

 Trailers, Classic Cars, or "Backup" Security.
-None (Place anywhere) Requires Recharging
+None (Place Anywhere) Requires Recharging

 (Every 2–4 weeks)